 Neuroscience and Neurology – Through a series of dissections, you will learn about the structure of the brain and the nervous system.

-Systems and Disease I (Introduction/Endrocrine) – This course will introduce you to the endrocrine system including pathology, pharmacology and clinical presentations of disease.
+Systems and Disease I (Introduction/Endocrine) – This course will introduce you to the endocrine system including pathology, pharmacology, and clinical presentations of disease.

 Clinical Skills III – Adopting a compassionate bedside manner is imperative in the medical profession.
-This module will develop the skills needed to extract relevant information from a patient and to behave in a professional way.
+This module will develop the skills needed to extract relevant information from a patient and to behave professionally.

-Behavioral Medicine – Discover how biological, social and cultural factors impact human behaviour through a series of lectures and medical literature reviews.
+Behavioral Medicine – Discover how biological, social, and cultural factors impact human behavior through a series of lectures and medical literature reviews.

 Semester 4